Media ArtsComputer Animation

 McArthur Freeman II is a visual artist and designer whose work explores hybridity and the construction of identity.
 His works have ranged from surreal narrative paintings and drawings to digitally constructed sculptural objects and animated 3D scenes.
 His most recent works combine three interrelated emerging technologies: digital sculpting, 3D scanning, and 3D printing.
 Freeman’s work has been published in Nka Journal of Contemporary African Art and has been exhibited in over 50 group and solo shows within the United States.
 Freeman earned his BFA degree in Drawing and Painting from the University of Florida.
 He received his MFA from Cornell University with a concentration in Painting.
 He also holds a Master of Art and Design from North Carolina State University in Animation and New Media.
 Freeman currently continues to use digital tools to address traditional processes as he explores hybrid ways of making and thinking about art.

-Visual Art Programs
+All Art & Design Programs